Sydney Based Duo Maari Releases New Indie Pop Single That Summer

 Maari: I love coming up with a hook, concept or character first, whether it's from my own experience or from another.
 I then create a little creative space in the studio (often darkness with fairy lights and some incense; post pizza binge) and write every feeling down to whatever music we have so far.
 I then do a lot of tweaking when I'm out and about as a song sticks with me until it's done!
 Kabusii does some of his best writing late at night when the world is still and he can just be with his thoughts.

-Question: What is the story behind the band name?
+What is the story behind the band name?
+Maari

-Maari: My middle name is Maree, so we created a bit of an alter ego by re-arranging the spelling.
+: My middle name is Maree, so we created a bit of an alter ego by re-arranging the spelling.
 Spelt 'Maaari' in Tagalog it actually means 'possible' - so that was a beautiful unintentional twist!
+Question:

-Maari: We love beautiful and intricate pop with unexpected influences; right now we are digging Kehlani, Billie Eilish, Julia Michaels, Vera Blue, Ariana Grande and Alessia Cara.
+: We love beautiful and intricate pop with unexpected influences; right now we are digging Kehlani, Billie Eilish, Julia Michaels, Vera Blue, Ariana Grande and Alessia Cara.
+Question:

-Maari: We can both agree on pop lords Justin Bieber or Taylor Swift with no need for discussion (laughs)!
+: We can both agree on pop lords Justin Bieber or Taylor Swift with no need for discussion (laughs)!
+Question:

-Question: What is the biggest challenge you have faced in the music industry?
+What is the biggest challenge you have faced in the music industry?
+Maari

 Interview by Brooke Hunter